zzz0906/LeetCode/2021_April/Readme.md

 Accept but it has to proof that in each number global == local then overall global == local. proof: if these two values are not equal, oh fuck...

 the local must < global.
 Becuase local is one of the global! so it's must be equal in each turn.

+## Minimum Operations to Make Array Equal

+You have an array arr of length n where arr[i] = (2 * i) + 1 for all valid values of i (i.e. 0 <= i < n).

+In one operation, you can select two indices x and y where 0 <= x, y < n and subtract 1 from arr[x] and add 1 to arr[y] (i.e. perform arr[x] -=1 and arr[y] += 1).
+The goal is to make all the elements of the array equal.
+It is guaranteed that all the elements of the array can be made equal using some operations.

+Given an integer n, the length of the array.
+Return the minimum number of operations needed to make all the elements of arr equal.

+1 3 5 7 ...

+let me find the pattern

+1 3 5 => 3 3 3; 2

+1 3 5 7 9=> 9-5 + 7-5

+1 3 5 7 9 11=> 11-6 + 9-6 + 7-6

+so we need to calculate it from odd and even.

+so odd => n/2*2 + 1 even=> n

+AC!